OSCE HDIM 2017

 21. Levegő Munkacsoport / Clean Air Action Group

 22. Magyarországi Európa Társaság / Hungarian Europe Society

 26. Ökotárs / Hungarian Environmental Partnership Foundation

 27. Oktatói Hálózat / Hungarian Network of Academics

 28. Pedagógusok Demokratikus Szakszervezete / Democratic Union of Teachers

 29. Rights Reporter Foundation

 31. Védegylet / Protect the Future

-The statement is available online here.
+The statement is available in a pdf format here.